avantol/Otto/README.md

 <br>- call "CQ DX" and ignore non-DX replies
 <br>- reply automatically to "CQ DX" from stations that are actually DX to you
 <br>- reply automatically to local or DX stations you haven't worked yet
-<br>- reply automatically to CQs from POTA or SOTA stations
+<br>- reply automatically to CQs from POTA stations
 <br>- reply automatically to multi-stream stations
 <br>- automatically detect and transmit on the clearest section of a congested band
-<br>- manually queue up the interesting calls for automatic reply
+<br>- manually queue up any other interesting calls for automatic reply
 <br>- prioritize replies by distance, SNR, azimuth, or order received
 <br>- bypass WSJT-X's clunky way of skipping the grid message or using RR73
 <br>- transmit multiple directed CQs of your choice, for those hard-to-get QSOs